CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 ### Exercise 1: Understanding Regulatory Compliance Dashboard

-Microsoft Defender for Cloud helps streamline the process for meeting regulatory compliance requirements, using the regulatory compliance dashboard.
+Microsoft Defender for Cloud helps streamline the process of meeting regulatory compliance requirements using the regulatory compliance dashboard.
 The regulatory compliance dashboard shows the status of all the assessments within your environment for your chosen standards and regulations.
 As you act on the recommendations and reduce risk factors in your environment, your compliance posture improves.

 Microsoft Defender for Cloud continuously assesses your hybrid cloud environment to analyze the risk factors according to the controls and best practices in the standards applied to your subscriptions.

-1. Navigate to **Microsoft Defender for Cloud** in the Azure portal(perform if not already on the Microsoft Defender for Cloud).
+1. Navigate to **Microsoft Defender for Cloud** in the Azure portal (perform if not already on the Microsoft Defender for Cloud).

-1. On the overview page select the **Regulatory Compliance (1)** tile (this pillar is also available on the left side under the Cloud Security section).
-Once the **Regulatory Compliance dashboard (2)** opens you can see the compliance standards currently assigned to your subscription.
+1. On the overview page, select the **Regulatory Compliance (1)** tile (this pillar is also available on the left side under the Cloud Security section).
+Once the **Regulatory Compliance dashboard (2)** opens, you can see the compliance standards currently assigned to your subscription.

     ![](../Images/c11.png)

 1. On the main page, select the **Contoso Security Benchmark** standard.
 Notice the different compliance controls mapped to assessments.

-   >Note: It might take up to 30 minutes to reflect the Contoso security benchmark after adding the custom initiatives. if this is not available for you, you can skip this exercise and continue with the next exercise and can check on this later.
+   > **Note**: It might take up to 30 minutes to reflect the Contoso security benchmark after adding the custom initiatives.
+If this is not available for you, you can skip this exercise and continue with the next exercise. and can check on this later.

     ![Contoso Security Benchmark](../Images/CSB.png)